microsoft/semantic-kernel/docs/decisions/00NN-text-search-service.md

 The abstraction contains the following interfaces and classes:

 - `ITextSearchService` is the interface for text based search services.
-This cna be invoked with a text query to return a collection of search results.
+This can be invoked with a text query to return a collection of search results.
 - `SearchExecutionSettings` provides execution settings for a search service.
 Some common settings e.g. `IndexName`, `Count`, `Offset` are defined.
 - `KernelSearchResults` represents the search results returned from a `ISearchService` service.
 This provides access to the individual search results, underlying search result, metadata, ...
 This supports generics but an implementation can restrict the supported types.
 All implementations must support `string`, `TextSearchResult` and whatever native types the connector implementation supports.
 Some implementations will also support custom types.
 - `TextSearchResult` represents a normalized text search result.
 All implementations must be able to return results using this type.